pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit set-three-lives >}}

+In the initialization for the bunny I'll set this to a number that suggests the game hasn't started yet (it'll be set to something else when the bunny is ready to play).

+{{< commit add-notion-of-lives >}}

 Each time the bunny gets squished I'll reduce that counter by one

-{{< commit add-notion-of-lives >}}

 Moving some code around again, I want to separate the idea of _starting the game_ from the idea of _playing a life_.
 So I'll create a new function that has the code relevant to playing a life (moving back to the start row and selecting a costume).